 All town parks, school grounds, turf fields, grass fields, tennis courts, basketball courts, playgrounds, and high school track

-The Charles River Trail will remain open, but residents must follow social distancing protocol when using the trail and grounds around Louisa Lake.
+The Charles River Bike Trails will remain open, however the picnic area and parking lot at Louisa Lake is now closed until further notice.
+All residents must follow social distancing protocol when using the trail and grounds around Louisa Lake.

 Decision Making Guidance

 The Milford Board of Health consults guidance from the CDC Protects and Prepares Communities and Risk Assessment and Public Health Management Decision Making to help guide community organizations and residents to make the healthiest, safest choices for themselves, their families, and those around them.